ISPOR's Commitment to Payer Engagement

 - Provide a platform for regional ISPOR HTA Roundtables to share issues and recommendations

-- Provide guidance in the translation and use of outcomes studies as useful information in the health technology assessment and healthcare decision-making processes.
+- Offer guidance in the translation and use of outcomes studies as useful information in the health technology assessment and healthcare decision-making processes

-ISPOR’s Health Technology Assessment Roundtables provide a platform to advance scientific methods; to facilitate information sharing about the current state of HTA, its development, and its role in optimizing healthcare decisions; and to bridge the gap between technology assessors, private and public payers, regulators, and patients to improve health globally.
+ISPOR’s Health Technology Assessment Roundtables provide a platform to advance scientific methods; facilitate information sharing about the current state of HTA, its development, and its role in optimizing healthcare decisions; and bridge the gap between technology assessors, private and public payers, regulators, and patients to improve health globally.
 HTA Roundtables convene annually in Asia Pacific, Europe, Latin America, Middle East and Africa, and North America.
-The first roundtable was founded in North America in 2006 and was comprised of invited members of pharmacy and therapeutics (P&T) committees in the United States and Canada and expanded over time to the current regional formats.
+The first HTA Roundtable was founded in North America in 2006 and was comprised of invited members of pharmacy and therapeutics (P&T) committees in the United States and Canada.
+The HTA Roundtables have expanded over time to the current regional formats.

-ISPOR’s Health Technology Assessment Central microsite (HTACentral.org) is a comprehensive repository of resources and tools to support HTA, that helps bridge the gap between health economics and outcomes research (HEOR) and other disciplines that inform HTA and healthcare decisions.
+ISPOR’s Health Technology Assessment Central is a comprehensive repository of resources and tools to support health technology assessment (HTA) and that helps bridge the gap between health economics and outcomes research (HEOR) and other disciplines that inform HTA and healthcare decisions.